Bill3621/BillsPlugin-EXILED/README.md

 For assistance, bug reports, or general inquiries, please visit our [GitHub repository](https://github.com/Bill3621/BillsPlugin-EXILED/).
 We appreciate your feedback and contributions!

 ## License
-This Plugin is released under the [GNU General Public License v3.0](LICENSE).
-Feel free to explore, modify, and share the code as per the terms of the license.
+This Plugin is released under a custom license.

+### Custom License Terms:
+- You are allowed to use the compiled plugin (the binary) on your server.
+- You are not allowed to modify, distribute, or sublicense the source code.
+- Any modifications, improvements, or derivative works made to the plugin's source code must be kept private and not distributed.